Home Category

 To cut tin, you have a variety of options, but we'll focus on our three favorites: tin snips, guillotine cutters and having your local metal shop do it for you.

-Here's your basic steps to how to cut tin tiles.
+Here's three ways to cut your tin ceiling tiles.

 Tinner's snips, also known as tinner snips or tin snips, are defined by their long handles and short blades.
 They usually have extra wide jaws and are made of drop forged carbon steel with straight pattern blades ranging in length from 7 to 14”.

-We recommend Aviation tin snips with 3" blades and an overall length of 11.5,” available for sale on our Amazon shop for $19.99, or your local hardware or crafts store.
+We recommend Aviation tin snips with 3" blades and an overall length of 11.5" tin snips to cut tin ceiling tile grid.
+They are available for sale on our Amazon shop for $19.99, or your local hardware or crafts store.
 The quality of the cut depends on the steadiness of your hand, and can be quite tiring on the wrist.
 They are better for cutting holes in the tin for lights and fixtures rather than trimming edges.

 While tin snips are by far the easiest and most accessible, if you're installing tiles in a location that's eye level like for a backsplash or wainscoting, it's recommended to use a guillotine cutter or have your local metalworker do it to ensure a professional factory edge.